Home > Analyses > Utilities > Edison International

 Revenue by Segment

-This pie chart displays Edison International’s revenue distribution by segment for fiscal year 2011, highlighting the company’s main business areas and their relative contributions.
+This pie chart illustrates Edison International’s revenue distribution by business segment for fiscal year 2011, highlighting the relative contributions of each operational area.

 revenue by segment